Her Majesty the Queen v. Justine Awashish

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

 Justine Awashish was charged with operating a vehicle with a blood alcohol level over the legal limit.
 Ms. Awashish filed a motion for disclosure accompanied by a McNeil motion.
-She sought an order requiring the Crown to tell her whether the information whose disclosure she was requesting existed and, if so, to tell her the identity of the persons holding that information.
+Her purpose in doing so was to obtain an order requiring the Crown to tell her whether the information whose disclosure she was requesting existed and, if so, to tell her the identity of the persons holding that information.
 The Court of Québec allowed Ms. Awashish’s application.
-The Crown filed a motion for certiorari, which was allowed by the Superior Court.
+The Crown filed a motion for certiorari, which was granted by the Superior Court.
 The Court of Appeal allowed the appeal.

 - Date modified: